xxradar/attacking_via_kubernetes_probes/readme.md

 The examples below shows that trusted sources of container images will not solve the problem, neither will image scanning. <br><br>
 To prevent an attack from happening, it is mandatory to scan the Kubernetes pod and deployment manifests rigorously before deploying. <br>

-### Examples1: Overwriting files on the pod filesystem
+### Examples1: Overwriting files on the pod filesystem - spoofing websites
 ```
 kubectl apply -f - <<EOF
 apiVersion: v1